 Ho-hum routine, how very exciting, right?
 Turns out it is, or at least it can be.

-I have just finished reading two fascinating pieces on motivation and how our brain works.
-I find this stuff life changing giving my actions purposes and increasing the satisfaction of sticking with my routines.
-I have always believed that achieving big goals and the ability to #digdeep is really about figuring out how the brain works and finding creative ways play to strengths and limit …. let’s call them idiosyncrasies.
-I have never accepted that a lack of self-discipline was totally to blame for the inability to achieve goals or stick with the healthy habits responsible for feeling self-fulfilled.
+I have just finished reading two fascinating pieces on achievement motivation and how the brain processes rewards and self-discipline.
+I find this stuff life changing, giving my actions purposes and increasing the satisfaction of sticking with my routines.
+I have always believed that achieving big goals and the ability to #digdeep (the power of self-discipline) is really about identifying the right motivation then finding creative ways play to one's strengths and limit one's weaknesses.
+I have never accepted that a lack of self-discipline was totally to blame for the inability to achieve goals or stick with the healthy habits necessary to feeling fulfilled.

 Build the brain you want

 Neuroplasticity is the brain's ability to reorganize itself by forming new neural connections throughout life.
 Far from remaining static, the brain continues to shape and morph dramatically throughout our lives as a result of our habits and intentions.
 Lara Boyd, brain scientist, has done a ton of work on how to rehab the brains of people who’ve suffered strokes.
 In this fascinating presentation at TED, she explains in detail how the brain develops and changes chemically, structurally and functionally as a result of our actions.
 She also explains that each brain is unique, genetically inclined to different ways of learning and further explaining why every person has different natural aptitudes.
-Her findings are mind blowing not only for trauma patients but for everyone intent on growing, goal setting and achievement (spoiler: I was right, its not all about self-discipline:).
+Her findings are mind blowing not only for the trauma patients in her study but for everyone intent on self-growth, achievement motivation and real change (spoiler alter: the power of self-discipline is important but personal weakness doesn't always determine its success or failure).
 Specifically, says Boyd, “the #1 driver of neuroplastic change in your brain is your behaviour.”
 She provides the scientific explanation behind what every athlete intuitively knows- there is nothing more effective than practice at helping you learn.
 Further, because our brains are uniquely and genetically pre-shaped, achieving our goals and a general sense of accomplishment is in large part about identifying how we best learn, what comes most naturally and then adapting our habits, training, and routines to play to our natural strengths.

 While understanding how the brain works is super important, for me it isn't enough.
 I want hacks, I want tips and tricks to help me push through the times when I really just don't want to stick with it.
 Enter the work of Daniel Ariely.
 In his short book Payoff Ariely explains why motivation is highly connected to meaning and our personal sense of connection to our work, goals and or habits.
 Far from being immediately gratifying, “(motivation) includes elements that have nothing to do with joy.
 Often it drives us to do things that are highly challenging, difficult and even painful”.
 He provides the visual of a marathon runner- many do not look like they’re having the time of their lives in the moment- but ah, the sweet bliss of the finish.
 Ariely says we too often don't achieve our goals because we lose site of the major difference between short term gratification and long term pay-off as a driver of happiness.
 He goes on to give us a how to, ways to trick ourselves to behave in the right ways for the wrong reasons.